Circle of Dead Children: Formation and early history

-Starving The Vultures
+Starving the Vultures

 Shortly after releasing a demo cassette, Circle of Dead Children signed a deal with Willowtip Records and developed their first album, Starving the Vultures.
 It contained the four tracks from their demo cassette in addition to ten more songs.
 They recorded this release with Todd Doehring at a makeshift studio inside of a now demolished giant warehouse building, called Plus/Minus Studios, Pittsburgh, Pennsylvania.
 Todd had little experience recording death-metal at the time, having mostly recorded/produced jazz and avant-garde groups/bands.
 The album was released in 1998, on compact disc through Willowtip Records.
 A limited edition vinyl LP version with a pressing of 500 was released through Italian record label, S.O.A.
 Records and has long since been sold out.
 The album received positive reviews, praising the band's unique approach of extreme metal.
 The fourteen tracks have a total playing time of 24:18.

-Exotic Sense Decay [EP]
+Exotic Sense Decay

 In 1999, Circle of Dead Children were originally approached to do a split 10" record with Ontario, Canada metal band, Maharahj.
 Within two and half weeks, CODC had written and recorded 7 tracks for the proposed release.
 It was recorded at Plus/Minus Studios, in Pittsburgh, PA, with Todd Doehring.
 The band recorded with all lights shut off and only a few tea candles lit and scattered through the warehouse.
 After several setbacks with the other band and proposed record label, Circle of Dead Children made the decision to release the songs as a CD-EP on Willowtip Records.
 They also released the songs on a limited-edition 7" picture disc record, on Robodog Records, with a pressing of 500.
 Each side of the picture disc featured unique artwork.
 Vocalist, Joe Horvath, painted the art that became the album cover for this release, after having difficulty finding suitable artwork that they could commission.
 He titled the piece, "The Cost of Impatience".
 Following the release of 'Exotic Sense Decay', CODC parted ways with original bass player, David Good.
 This release featured seven tracks and a total playing time of 12:19.